Continual Learning for Blind Image Quality Assessment: Introduction

 \section{Introduction}

 \fi

-\IEEEPARstart{A}{iming} to automatically quantify human perception of image quality, blind image quality assessment (BIQA) \cite{wang2006modern} has experienced an impressive series of successes due in part to the creation of human-rated image quality datasets over the years.
-For example, the LIVE dataset \cite{sheikh2006statistical} marks the switch from distortion-specific \cite{wang2002no} to general-purpose BIQA \cite{mittal2012no,ye2012unsupervised}.
-The CSIQ dataset \cite{larson2010most} enables cross-dataset comparison.
-The TID2013 dataset \cite{ponomarenko2013color} and its successor KADID-10K \cite{lin2019kadid} expose the difficulty of BIQA methods in generalizing to different distortion types.
-The Waterloo Exploration Database \cite{ma2017waterloo} tests model robustness to diverse content variations of natural scenes.
-The LIVE Challenge Database \cite{ghadiyaram2016massive} probes the synthetic-to-real generalization, which is further evaluated by the KonIQ-10K \cite{hosu2020koniq} and SPAQ \cite{fang2020perceptual} datasets.
-Assuming that the input domain $\mathcal{X}$ of BIQA is the space of all possible images, each IQA dataset inevitably represents a tiny \textit{subpopulation} of $\mathcal{X}$ (see Fig. \ref{fig:illustration}).
-That is, BIQA models are bound to encounter subpopulation shift during deployment.
-It is, therefore, of enormous value to build robust BIQA models to subpopulation shift.
+\IEEEPARstart{A}{iming} to automatically quantify human perception of image quality, blind image quality assessment (BIQA)~\cite{wang2006modern} has experienced an impressive series of successes due in part to the creation of human-rated image quality datasets over the years.
+For example, the LIVE dataset~\cite{sheikh2006statistical} marks the switch from distortion-specific~\cite{wang2002no} to general-purpose BIQA~\cite{mittal2012no,ye2012unsupervised}.
+The CSIQ dataset~\cite{larson2010most} enables cross-dataset comparison.
+The TID2013 dataset~\cite{ponomarenko2013color} and its successor KADID-10K~\cite{lin2019kadid} expose the difficulty of BIQA methods in generalizing to different distortion types.
+The Waterloo Exploration Database~\cite{ma2017waterloo} tests model robustness to diverse content variations of natural scenes.
+The LIVE Challenge Database~\cite{ghadiyaram2016massive} probes the synthetic-to-real generalization, which is further evaluated by the KonIQ-10K~\cite{hosu2020koniq} and SPAQ~\cite{fang2020perceptual} datasets.
+Assuming that the input domain $\mathcal{X}$ of BIQA is the space of all possible images, each IQA dataset inevitably represents a tiny \textit{subpopulation} of $\mathcal{X}$ (see Fig.~\ref{fig:illustration}).
+That is, BIQA models are bound to encounter subpopulation shift when deployed in the real world.
+It is thus of enormous value to build robust BIQA models to subpopulation shift.

-Previous work \cite{mittal2012no,ye2012unsupervised,bosse2016deep,Ma2018End} on BIQA mainly focuses on boosting performance within subpopulations, while few efforts have been dedicated to testing and improving model robustness to subpopulation shift.
-Mittal \etal \cite{mittal2013making} aimed ambitiously for \textit{universal} BIQA by measuring a probabilistic distance between patches extracted from natural undistorted images and those from the test ``distorted'' image.
-The resulting NIQE only works for a limited set of synthetic distortions.
-Zhang \etal \cite{zhang2015feature} modified NIQE by adding more expressive statistical features with marginal improvement.
+Previous work~\cite{mittal2012no,ye2012unsupervised,bosse2016deep,Ma2018End} on BIQA mainly focuses on boosting performance within subpopulations, while few efforts have been dedicated to testing and improving model robustness to subpopulation shift.
+Mittal~\etal~\cite{mittal2013making} aimed ambitiously for \textit{universal} BIQA by measuring a probabilistic distance between patches extracted from natural undistorted images and those from the test ``distorted'' image.
+The resulting NIQE only works for a limited set of distortions.
+Zhang~\etal~\cite{zhang2015feature} modified NIQE by adding more expressive statistical features with marginal improvement.